nikhiljerry29/100DaysOfCode-Python/README.md

 The only goal for taking this challenge is too explore every aspect of this beautiful programming language.

+Refer to this [Cheatsheet](https://www.notion.so/nikhil29/Python-e2f64e37af5d441388b8e19117a71c3c) and comment for any changes.

 ## [Day 1](Day1)
 * Working with variables, printing, debugging, and string maipulation.
+* For debugging best lightweight free IDE is [Thonny](https://thonny.org/).
 * Creating project - [Band Name Generator](Day1/bandNameGenerator.py).
 	Simply gives the name for your Band....